- B.S. (cum laude), 1964, Engineering Physics, Walla Walla College

 - Congressional Science Fellow of the American Association for the Advancement of Science, 1976.

-- Nearly 400, including technical journals, books, book chapters, and conference publications, including over 100 dealing with monitoring of buildings, analysis of monitored building data, or building diagnostics.
+- Over 400, including technical journals, books, book chapters, and conference publications, including over 100 dealing with monitoring of buildings, analysis of monitored building data, or building diagnostics.
 He is also an author of well over 100 reports.

 P.I. or Co-P.I. on over $45 million in projects.